rainlanguage/specs/rainlang.md

 Words on the RHS _reference_ some compiled solidity code in the interpreter.
 The metadata about the compiled code informs Rainlang how each word reads and writes to the stack, and other behaviours.

+As words are references to real compiled Solidity functions they follow a similar syntax to function invocations in other languages.
+The syntax is the name of the word as prefix then parens `()` with optional inputs (explained more below).

+Any symbol on the RHS that is not followed by parens is considered a literal and DOES NOT directly reference a Solidity function.
+How literals are handled is explained below.

+Infix notation (or any other -ix) is NOT supported.
+There are no "operators" such as `+` or `-` hardcoded into Rainlang.
+Even "basic" arithmatic is up to the interpreter to define and provide.
+There are several reasons for this:

+- There is no One True Addition (let alone any other operator), consider overflow, saturation, Solidity compiler optimisations, Open Zepplin SafeMath, etc. just to name a few variants of integer addition
+- Each -fix notation that a language parser needs to support increases code complexity and therefore reduces the surface area that Rainlang can cover as a hosted language
+- We don't want to require that ANY specific word exists

 For example, a simple expression that creates a stack of 2 items, with the current block number and timestamp could look like either of the following.